zaakki-ahamed/Arabic_OCR_From_PDF/README.md

 - PyPDF2==3.0.1
 - tesseract-ocr-ara==1.1.0
 - poppler-utils==21.11.0
+-
+## Note
+Before running the script, make sure to set the path to the Tesseract OCR command in the script.
+Locate the following line:
+`pytesseract.pytesseract.tesseract_cmd = r'/usr/bin/tesseract'`
+and modify the path according to the setup of your machine.

 ## Input
 - `filePath`: Path to the input PDF file.
 Modify this variable to point to your input PDF file.